kmbecker/Project1/README.md

 For this project the goal was t use multiple APIs in order to compile information from many different data sources.
 To accomplish this task we utilized GIPHY and OMDB APIs as well as manipulations of YouTube's url mechanics and use of iFrame and Wikipedia search mechanics.

-Life page can be found on GitHub: https://kmbecker.github.io/Project1
+Live page can be found on GitHub: https://kmbecker.github.io/Project1

 Contributors to this project: